spiral/docs/storage/servers.md

 # Storage servers
-Spiral StorageManager support multiple servers to be used to store you data.
-Every server must be configured with connection/basic options and must have correlated bucket declare few adapter specific options.
+The StorageManager component support multiple servers and buckets for each of the server.
+Server connection configuration is located in `storage` config and can be altered in runtime by talking to `StorageInterface`.

 ## Local Server
-Local server utilizes local hard drive and `FilesInterface` to store your data.
-It has only one global option used to declare "home" storage directory - every bucket located will be realted to such home, bucket options must include storage directory and optional mode (by default RUNTIME - 777).
+`FilesInterface` stores data on local hard-drive.
+It has only one global option "home" which every bucket directory will be related to, bucket options must include storage directory and optional mode (by default RUNTIME - 755).

 Example server definition: